What is the light behaviour through different media?

 The translucent medium

-The translucent medium is the medium which permits only a part of the light to pass through and absorbs the remaining part, the objects can be seen through translucent medium less clearly than the transparent one.
+The translucent medium is the medium that permits only a part of the light to pass through and absorbs the remaining part, the objects can be seen through the translucent medium less clearly than the transparent one. but the light is scattered or diffused so that objects behind the translucent material cannot be seen clearly.
+You can often tell that light is passing through the material because it may appear brighter on the other side, but the details of what is behind the material are obscured.

-The materials like frosted glass and some plastics, flint glass and tissue paper are called translucent objects, when the light transmits the materials, only some of the light passes through them.
+The materials like frosted glass, wax paper and some types of plastics, flint glass, and tissue paper are called translucent objects, when the light transmits the materials, only some of the light passes through them.

 The light does not pass directly through the materials, It changes the direction many times and it is scattered as it passes through, so, we cannot see clearly through them.